MissionMarsFourthHorizon/operation-remote-resupply/Module 4/Operation Remote Resupply, Part 4.md

 <a name="Overview"></a>
 ## Overview ##

-The challenges of mobile development can often be daunting to even the most experienced developer.
+The challenges of mobile development can be daunting to even the most experienced developer.
 Mobile apps need to store data, and most users want their information available all the time, whether online or offline.
 Mobile apps need authentication and authorization to ensure the integrity and privacy of the data being sent, and modern mobile apps need an intuitive and reliable framework for real-time user notification and communication that can seamlessly broadcast information across a huge variety of platform variations and devices.

 To meet these ever-increasing challenges, [Azure Mobile Apps](https://azure.microsoft.com/en-us/services/app-service/mobile/ "Azure Mobile Apps") offer a highly scalable, globally available mobile application development platform for developers that expose a rich set of capabilities such as authentication, authentication, data storage, and even offline synchronization and push notification.

-In this lab, you will use Visual Studio 2017 and Azure Mobile App services to provision and configure a mobile backend service to provide an authenticated user sign in experience, as well as add features to your app to record drone landing attempt history and send real-time telemetry information to Mission Control.
+In this lab, you will use Visual Studio 2017 and Azure Mobile Apps services to provision and configure a mobile backend service to provide an authenticated user sign-in experience, as well as add features to your app to record drone landing attempt history and send real-time telemetry information to Mission Control.

 <a name="Objectives"></a>
 ### Objectives ###